[Updated 20 February 2020]

 #HHWT Tip: If you’re planning to buy souvenirs, this place has plenty and the price is cheaper than other places in the rest of the city.

-Getting there: From Amsterdam Central Station, either take tram 16 or 24 and get off at Stadhouderskade or Albert Cuyp Straat.
+Getting there: From Amsterdam Central Station, take either tram 16 or 24 and get off "Albertcuypstraat" station.
 You can also walk from Dam Square down Rokin and Vijzelstraat, it's a 20-minute walk.

 7. Country Sightseeing at Zaanse Schans